gwenlake/gwenlake-python/README.md

 ```

 ## Run models

-Use our inference platform to run models available on the hub.
+Use our inference platform to run public or private models from the hub.

 ```python
 import gwenlake